OrbitalManeuvers/om-sample-craft/README.md

-# om-sample-craft
+# KSP Craft Files

-KSP craft files
+Just a place to store some craft files.